raystack/raccoon/docs/docs/concepts/architecture.md

 ### Event Delivery Gurantee \(at-least-once for most time\)

-The server for the most times provide at-least-once event delivery gurantee.
+The server for the most times provide at-least-once event delivery guarantee.

 Event data loss happens in the following scenarios:

-- When the server shutsdown, events in-flight in the kafka buffer or those stored in the internal channels are potentially lost.
+- When the server shuts down, events in-flight in the kafka buffer or those stored in the internal channels are potentially lost.
 The server performs, on a best-effort basis, sending all the events to kafka within a configured shutdown time `WORKER_BUFFER_FLUSH_TIMEOUT_MS`.
 The default time is set to 5000 ms within which it is expected that all the events are sent by then.
 - When the upstream kafka cluster is facing a downtime

   Every event sent from the client is stored in-memory in the buffered channels \(explained in the `Acknowledging events` section\).
 The workers pull the events from this channel and publishes to kafka.
-The server does not maintain any event peristence.
+The server does not maintain any event persistence.
 This is a conscious decision to enable a simpler, performant ingestion design for the server.
 The buffer/retries of failed events is relied upon Kafka's internal buffer/retries respectively.
-In future: Server can be augmented for zero-data loss or at-least-once guarantees through intermediate event persitence.
+In future: Server can be augmented for zero-data loss or at-least-once guarantees through intermediate event persistence.

 ## Acknowledging events